landowark/submissions/README.md

 1. Click on 'Reports' -> 'Make Report' in the menu bar.
 2. Select the start date and the end date you want for the report.
 Click 'ok'.
 3. Use the file dialog to select a location to save the report.
 	a.
-Both an excel sheet and a pdf should be generated containing summary information for submissions made by each client lab.
+Both an Excel sheet and a pdf should be generated containing summary information for submissions made by each client lab.

 ## Exporting a run as an Excel file:

-1. Right click on the run in the Submissions Table to access the context menu.
+1. Right-click on the run in the Submissions Table to access the context menu.
 2. Select “Export” from the context menu.
 3. Select the folder and input the filename in the “Save File” dialog.
 4. Click “Okay”.